Scott E. Swenson

 Scott is also dedicated to pro bono service, serving on the board of directors of Delaware Careplan, Inc., a non-profit organization dedicated to managing special needs trusts, and acting as an attorney guardian ad litem for the Office of the Child Advocate.
-Scott also serves as Chair of the Delaware State Bar Association’s Estates & Trusts Section, and chairs the Section’s Continuing Legal Education Committee.
+In addition, Scott is former Chair of the Delaware State Bar Association’s Estates & Trusts Section, and presently chairs the Section’s Continuing Legal Education Committee.

 - Understanding Delaware’s Fiduciary Access to Digital Assets and Digital Accounts Act, Delaware State Bar Association, Wilmington, Delaware (January 29, 2015)